sveltejs/kit/documentation/docs/30-advanced/60-images.md

 />
 ```

-If `sizes` is specified directly as a string on the `<enhanced:img>` tag then the plugin will generate different width images and a corresponding `srcset`.
-If some of the `sizes` have been specified as a percentage of the viewport width using the `vw` unit then the `srcset` will filter out any values which are too small to ever be requested by the browser.

-If `sizes` is not provided, then a HiDPI/Retina image and a standard resolution image will be generated.
-The image you provide should be 2x the resolution you wish to display so that the browser can display that image on devices with a high [device pixel ratio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio).
+Remember that the base image you provide should be 2x the resolution you wish to display so that the browser can better display the image on devices with a high [device pixel ratio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio).

-> Dynamic expressions like `sizes={computedSizes}` will not be evaluated for the purposes of automatic image generation and will be skipped.

 ### Per-image transforms